 National Park Service, Massachusetts.

-Discover the Continuing Revolution.
 Lowell’s water-powered textile mills catapulted the nation – including immigrant families and early female factory workers – into an uncertain new industrial era.
 Nearly 200 years later, the changes that began here still reverberate in our shifting global economy.
-Explore Lowell, a living monument to the dynamic human story of the Industrial Revolution.
+Explore Lowell, a living testament to the dynamic human story of the industrial revolution.

-From Interstate Route 495 take Exit 35C on to the Lowell Connector.
-From Route 3 take Exit 30A if traveling southbound, Exit 30B if traveling northbound. • Take the Lowell Connector to Exit 5B (Thorndike Street) • Continue right on to Thorndike Street, which becomes Dutton Street • At the third traffic light continue straight under the overpass • At the next light turn right into the Visitor Center Parking Lot Visitor Center is currently closed.
-Boott Cotton Mills Museum (115 John St.) is a 10 min walk
+From Interstate Route 495 take Exit 89C on to the Lowell Connector.
+From Route 3 take Exit 80A if traveling southbound, Exit 80B if traveling northbound. • Take the Lowell Connector to Exit 5B (Thorndike Street) • Continue right on to Thorndike Street, which becomes Dutton Street • At the third traffic light continue straight under the overpass • At the next light turn right.
+Free parking is available at the City garage.
+Follow signs and walk through the mill courtyard to reach the Visitor Center